shashi2779/Articles/articles/Indroduction.md

 - 2nd ans =>  bcz mam/sir , In this company work culture is not good.work load is more approx 16-17/18 h
-  work on daily bases.
-  I want work life balance then salary matters to me.
+  work on daily bases.I want work life balance then salary matters to me. their is Toxic enviroment